 - work products

-- professional discussion
+- · professional discussion

 - candidate/reflective accounts

 - questions asked by assessors

-- · witness testimonies
+- witness testimonies

 - projects/assignments/RPL

 - case studies.

-CMH 301: Understand mental well-being and mental health promotion of mental well-being, mental health and mental health promotion.
+CMH 301: Understand mental well-being and mental health promotion health promotion.
 It focuses on the range of factors that can influence mental well-being and how to effectively promote mental well-being and mental health with individuals and groups in a variety of contexts, not just specialist mental health services.